CartoDB/analytics-toolbox-core/quadkey/bq/doc/REFERENCE.md

 * `quadint`: `INT64`    quadint we want to get the parent from.
 * `resolution`: `INT64` resolution of the desired parent.

-Returns the parent quadint of a given quadint.
-A parent quadint is a quadint of smaller level of detail (zoom - 1) which contains the current quadint.
+Returns the parent quadint of a given quadint for a specific resolution.
+A parent quadint is a quadint of smaller level of detail which contains the current quadint.

-#### quadkey.CHILDREN
+#### quadkey.TOCHILDREN

 {{% bannerNote type="code" %}}
-quadkey.CHILDREN(quadint INT64) -> ARRAY<INT64>
+quadkey.TOCHILDREN(quadint INT64, resolution INT64) -> ARRAY<INT64>
 {{%/ bannerNote %}}

 * `quadint`: `INT64` quadint we want to get the children from.
+* `resolution`: `INT64` resolution of the desired children.

-Returns an array with the children quadint of a given quadint.
-A children quadint is a quadint of bigger level of detail (zoom + 1) which is contained by the current quadint.
+Returns an array with the children quadint of a given quadint for a specific resolution.
+A children quadint is a quadint of bigger level of detail which is contained by the current quadint.
 Each quadint has 4 children.

 #### quadkey.SIBLING